Yesterday on the blog, I spoke about the perceived benefits of a himalayan salt lamp. You can read about this here.

 Where did you source your salt lamp from?

 Unfortunately, there are a number of places out there who create poor quality lamps (some reports even suggest fakes).
-Whilst I’m not a salt lamp expert, I found this guide to buying salt lamps quite helpful.
-I purchased mine from a salt lamp factory, known for their quality.
+Ensure you purchase from a reputable seller.

 How long do you leave it on for?

 I leave it on during the day and switch it off at night.
 Others leave them on for 24 hours.
 It’s completely up to you.
 To help with children and nightmares, my friends would leave them on throughout the night.

 When there is high humidity, Lamps can cry (condensate) a little bit while turned on.
 If this happens, just pat your lamp dry with a dry cloth.
 I like to place my lamp on a dinner plate to save the table top.

 What about the environment?